jross765/JKMyMoneyLibNTools/README.md

 Here, only the top-level changes on module-level are mentioned.
 For more Details, cf. the README files of the resp. modules (links above).

+### V. 0.8 &rarr; 0.8 (RESTRUCT)
+Split up the all-encompassing repository into several ones: One per module plus one for the parent (this one).

+Apart from that, I have made *no relevant changes* (i.e. only small changes in the README-files etc., but not in the actual source code).

+*Rationale*:

+I know, that comes with some disadvantages, and there are quite a few people who would advise against it for valid reasons.

+That being said, life's not black and white, and while I acknowledge that having everything in one single repository makes things easier in the early stages of development, I am convinced that in the long run, the advantages of doing so will outweigh the disadvantages for the following reasons:

+* The modules' rates of change will vary considerably (they already do, and they will problably do even more in the years to come).

+* It feels odd *not* to have "API Examples" and "Tools" in separate repositories (and that's just the most obvious example).

+* The measure will greatly facilitate accepting and managing future contributions from others (or possibly handing single modules completely over to others), which I currently would feel much more inclined to do for the modules "API Extensions" and "Tools" than for the other ones.

+* Last not least, I manage some additional (unpublished) projects that way, and I would like to keep things consistent (you see, my day has only 24 hours just as yours, and I have other things to do...).

+*History*:

+I have made a clean cut:

+* The top-level repository (this one) contains the whole history up to V. 0.8.
+* The newly-generated sub-repos contain no history until V. 0.8.
+But they will contain their respective module's history from that point onwards.

 ### V. 0.7 &rarr; 0.8
 * Module "API":
   * Changes to support new file format (KMyMoney V. 5.2).